unsuthee/SemanticHashingWeakSupervision/README.md

 Python 3.6 and PyTorch 0.4.

 ## Datasets
 We use 4 datasets in this paper: 20Newsgroups, DBPedia, YahooAnswers, and AG's news.
 You can download the original datasets from the link provided in the paper.
-For your convenient, we created the datasets in BM25 representation in data folder.
-We precomputed the k-nearest neighbors for each document in both train and test collections in bm25 directory.
+For your convenience, the preprocessed dataset can be downloaded from [here](https://drive.google.com/open?id=1uYITf8XPuULPLm0nQg3A7nxDzF79U2-C).
+These datasets are bag-of-words using BM25 weighting.
+The k-nearest neighbors for each document in both train and test collections are also provided.

+It is important to create two data folders to train the models.
+The first one is "data" directory where it stores all bag-of-words datasets.
+The second folder is "bm25" where we use to save all the k-nearest neighbors data.

 ## Run the program
 We provided 3 models in this repo: VDSH[1], NbrReg, and NbrReg+Doc.
-In order to train the model, use the following commands:
+To train the model, use the following commands:

 To train NbrReg model: